-Lines 30 through 38: Enter on lines 30 through 38 any refundable tax credits for which you are eligible.
-You must complete and enclose with your Form K-120 the applicable credit schedule.
-See the list of eligible refundable credits in Part I of Form K-120.
+LINES 28 THROUGH 37.
+Enter on lines 28 through 37 any refundable tax credits for which you are eligible.
+You must complete and enclose with your Form K-120 the applicable credit schedule(s).

-Line 39 - Total Refundable Credits: Add amounts on lines 30 through 38 and enter the total on line 39.
-Enter this amount on line 29 of Form K-120.
+LINE 38 - TOTAL REFUNDABLE CREDITS.
+Add amounts on lines 28 through 37 and enter the total on line 38 and on line 30 of Form K-120.

-PART II-ADDITIONAL INFORMATION
+PART II - ADDITIONAL INFORMATION

-All corporations must answer all questions in Part II.
+All corporations must answer all of the questions in Part II.

-PART III-AFFILIATED CORPORATIONS DOING BUSINESS IN KANSAS
+PART III - AFFILIATED CORPORATIONS DOING BUSINESS IN KANSAS